 SOC 2 compliance, like so many things related to IT and security, is chock full of terms and acronyms to learn.
 If you are just getting started with SOC 2, it’s helpful to get familiar with this alphabet soup ahead of time so you can move your compliance efforts forward with confidence.
 Below is a SOC 2 terminology glossary to get you started:

-Important core concepts within the SIRP so that you understand the purpose of this policy before writing your own.
+This article will point you to the core concepts within a security incident response policy (SIRP) so that you understand the purpose of this policy, challenges, and tools to consider when writing your own.

 Step-by-step instructions on how to create a bastion host plus how to create an audit trail by logging SSH commands.